-Anthony Scaramucci Says Donald Trump Must Be ‘Quarantined’ From Media To Save The Economy
+Anthony Scaramucci Calls For Trump To Be Placed On ‘Verbal Communication Quarantine’

 Former White House director of communications, Anthony Scaramucci, appeared on MSNBC’s Morning Joe on Monday and took aim at President Donald Trump‘s handling of the coronavirus pandemic, Breitbart reported.

 Scaramucci began by suggesting that the Federal Reserve’s decision to slash interest rates will help the American economy and the people struggling to make ends meet amid the COVID-19 outbreak.
-Afterward, he turned his attention to what he believes is the most significant problem amid the crisis: the president.
+He then turned his attention to what he believes is the most significant problem amid the crisis: the president.

 “The next thing that the market knows and people are starting to figure this out now is that Donald Trump is the virus,” Scaramucci said.